Business Operating Model

 Navy Rugby Limited (NRL)

 2.3.
-The Executive Committee is responsible for the day to day administration of the RNRU.
-With the exception of the Secretary, who will be a staff officer serving on the staff of CNPD, all members of the Executive Committee will normally be serving on the Active List of the Royal Navy and Royal Marines.
+The Executive Committee is responsible for the day-to-day administration of the RNRU.
+With the exception of the Company Secretary, who is employed directly by the RNRU, and the Sports Delivery Officer, who is employed by Head of Navy Sport, all members of the Executive Committee will normally be Regular or Reserve members of the Royal Navy and Royal Marines.
 The Executive Committee comprises of the following members:

-Chair, Vice Chair, Director of Operations (Chief of Staff and Company Secretary), RFU Council Member, Director of Rugby, Director of Marketing, Director of Communications, Director of Community Rugby, Volunteers Manager, Treasurer and Projects Officer; the latter three are non-voting members.
+Chair, Vice Chair, Company Secretary, RFU Council Member, Director of Rugby, Director of Marketing, Director of Communications, Director of Community Rugby, Treasurer, Sports Delivery Officer, Volunteers Manager; the last two are non-voting members.
 Individuals may hold more than one of these posts at a time, up to a maximum of two posts per individual, and provided that the number of Executive Committee members does not reduce below five).

 2.4.
 The Executive Committee may co-opt other members as and when required.
 Co-opted members of the Executive Committee shall not be full members, and as such, will have no voting privileges.

 2.5.
-If a casual vacancy shall arise in any position on the RNRU Board or Executive Committee, such vacancy may only be filled by the Executive Committee in its discretion and any person so appointed shall hold the office until the next Annual General Meeting.
+If a casual vacancy shall arise in any position on the RNRU Board of Trustees or Executive Committee, such vacancy may only be filled by the Executive Committee in its discretion and any person so appointed shall hold the office until the next Annual General Meeting.
+All vacancies will be broadly advertised, and applications interviewed by a panel made up of internal and external members of the RNRU.

 2.6.
 The Executive Committee shall meet formally at least 5 times per year.
 A quorum for a meeting is the Chair or Vice Chair plus three other voting members.
 The meeting agenda will be promulgated two weeks before any meeting.
 Members who are unable to attend are to nominate a representative from their sub committees to attend, empowered with the authority to vote on their behalf.